 I’m writing this in the midst of an unforgettable road trip driving from San Francisco to Portland, staying at some postcard-perfect spots and meeting all varieties of characters all along the way.
 The Ten (and a Half) Tips for Road Trips is highly recommended reading before you start on your own summer journey by car.
 Photo: Gregory Han,

-There’s a plenitude of sites (including our own) recommending and rating just about everything made by mankind.
-But as important as “what to buy” is knowing what’s possible using the products you’ve purchased.
-Inner Vision is a weekly digest connecting the dots between great everyday objects and the culture and techniques behind living well with them.
+There’s a plentitude of sites (including our own) that recommend and rate just about everything made by mankind.
+But just as important as “what to buy” is knowing what’s possible using the products you’ve purchased.
+Inner Vision is a weekly digest connecting the dots between great everyday objects and the cultures and techniques behind living well with them.

 Got an interesting story, link, resource, or how-to you think we should check out for consideration for our next issue of Inner Vision?
 Drop us a line with the subject “Inner Vision” and we’ll take a look!